qbit/deftly.net/posts/2016-05-31-why-i-run-openbsd.md

 description: A story of how OpenBSD came to be my favorite OS.
 ---

-This post is about my journey down the OS rabbit hole, and how it landed me in OpenBSD land as a happy and productive user.
+This post is about my journey down the OS rabbit hole and how it landed me in OpenBSD land as a happy and productive user.

 It contains information that is highly opinionated, wildly